EU-U.S. & Swiss-U.S. Privacy Shield Privacy Notice

 Investigatory and enforcement powers of the FTC

 Workday is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.
-Workday also is committed to cooperating with EEA and Swiss data protection authorities.
+Workday also is committed to cooperating with EEA, UK and Swiss data protection authorities.

-If you are located in the EEA or Switzerland and have exhausted all other means to resolve your concern regarding a potential violation of Workday’s obligations under the Privacy Shield Principles, you may seek resolution via binding arbitration.
+If you are located in the EEA, the UK or Switzerland and have exhausted all other means to resolve your concern regarding a potential violation of Workday’s obligations under the Privacy Shield Principles, you may seek resolution via binding arbitration.
 For additional information about the arbitration process please see Annex I of the Privacy Shield: https://www.privacyshield.gov/article?id=ANNEX-I-introduction.

-If a third party service provider providing services on Workday’s behalf processes personal data from the EEA or Switzerland in a manner inconsistent with the Privacy Shield Principles, Workday will be liable unless we can prove that we are not responsible for the event giving rise to the damages.
+If a third party service provider providing services on Workday’s behalf processes personal data from the EEA, the UK or Switzerland in a manner inconsistent with the Privacy Shield Principles, Workday will be liable unless we can prove that we are not responsible for the event giving rise to the damages.

 Inquiries or Complaints